 \section{Conclusions}

-In this communication we considered a system close to a $q=0$ charge QCP.
+In this communication, we considered a system close to a $q=0$ charge QCP.
 We have shown here that near a QCP, when the correlation length $\xi$ for charge fluctuations is large compared to $1/k_F$, the system enters into a critical Fermi liquid regime.
 In this regime, excitations are still coherent at the smallest frequencies and the quasiparticle $Z$-factor tends to a finite value at $\omega \to 0$.
-But the vertex function -- the one that determines the residue--, the mass renormalization, and the thermodynamic properties at the lowest energies become different from the ones in a conventional Fermi liquid.
-Specifically, the Landau damping of the effective interaction, mediated by order parameter fluctuations, plays a crucial role.
-Because of the Landau damping, contributions to the vertex function, which vanish in conventional Fermi liquid theory, now become non-zero.
+But the vertex function -- the one that determines $Z$, the mass renormalization, and the thermodynamic properties at the lowest energies, becomes different from the ones in a conventional Fermi liquid.
+Specifically, the ``forbidden" contributions to the vertex function, which vanish in conventional Fermi-liquid theory, now become non-zero because the dynamics associated with Landau damping now play a crucial role.
 Near a QCP, summing up a ladder series of these formally forbidden contributions increases the vertex function by $1/Z \propto (\xi k_F)$.
-We demonstrated that the $Z$ factor, obtained self-consistently from microscopic Fermi liquid theory, based on Ward identities, is equivalent to $Z$ extracted from the quasiparticle self-energy.
+We demonstrated that the $Z$ factor, obtained self-consistently from charge and spin Ward identities within a microscopic Fermi-liquid theory, is equivalent to $Z$ extracted from the quasiparticle self-energy.
 The extra ladder diagrams are crucial for this equivalence.
 We also argued that the charge component of the full vertex function $\Gamma^\omega$ has an additional constant term with a prefactor that scales as $\xi^2$.
-This additional term does not affect the Fermi liquid relations between $1/Z$ (and $m^*/m$) and the vertex function, but must be kept to satisfy the condition that the Landau parameter $F_0$ must approach $-1$ at the QCP (except one special case, which we discussed at the end of the previous section).
+This additional term does not affect the Fermi liquid relations between $1/Z$ (and $m^*/m$) and the vertex function, but must be kept to satisfy the condition that the Landau parameter $F_0$ must approach $-1$ at the QCP.
 All other Landau parameters $F_n$ and $G_n$ diverge near a QCP in the same way as $m^*/m$.
 The cancellation of divergencies between $m^*/m$ and $1 + F_n$ for charge susceptibilities and $1+ G_n$ for spin susceptibilities ensures that these susceptibilities remain finite at an $s-$wave charge QCP, in line with common sense reasoning.